yuyangwang/SituationalAwareBeamAlignment/README.md

 ### Channel statistics with UPAs of different sizes

 The dataset includes the channel information with 4x4, 4x8, 16X16 UPA deployed.

+To limit the size of data which includes 16^4 = 65536 beam RSRP of over 100K samples, we only include the information of the top 100 beams (including the beam power and the beam pair index) in the data.
+The beam index file can be found in "beam_index_nx_XXX_ny_XXX. csv" and the corresponding beam RSRP is in "channel_power_nx_XXX_ny_XXX.csv".

 ## The codes
 The codes include different classification models we apply and the hyperparameters of the models.